bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 POS Foundation provides a proof-of-concept [open-source framework](https://github.com/bigcommerce/point-of-sale-foundation) that helps developers deliver custom point-of-sale (POS) checkout interfaces to BigCommerce merchants with brick-and-mortar locations.
 It provides a template to scaffold custom POS solutions that use secure, pre-certified EMV card readers.
 POS Foundation's default integration with Stripe Terminal helps significantly accelerate development time.

 POS Foundation consists of a manual connector app that uses a store API account.
-The app is not displayed in the store control panel. to configure POS Foundation, you need to create an app profile or use ngrok.
+The app is not displayed in the store control panel.
+To configure POS Foundation, you need to create an app profile or use ngrok.
 This proof-of-concept tutorial only applies to local network operations and does not create its own channel.

 ## Software requirements